Kim Kaveh speaks to three trustees under the age of 30 about harnessing the power of generational diversity on boards.

 Indeed, some boards are finally waking up to realise the power of having younger pools of talent in the meeting room - to challenge perceptions, broaden ambitions, and bring different outlooks to the table.

-Speaking exclusively to Professional Pensions, local government trustee Lorna Russel - 29, member nominated trustee (MNT) Anna Darnley - 25 and MNT Jens Van Egmond - 30, demonstrate how boards can reap the benefits of generational diversity.
+Speaking exclusively to Professional Pensions, local government trustee Lorna Russell - 29, member-nominated trustee (MNT) Anna Darnley - 25, and MNT Jens van Egmond - 30, talk about how boards can reap the benefits of generational diversity.

-All agree that younger trustees can make a positive contribution to the board.
+All agree that younger trustees can make a positive contribution to a board.